 Community & charitable giving:

-Additionally, they provide funds for team members facing hardship and donate to organizations like ACLU and Planned Parenthood.
+Additionally, they fund team members facing hardship and donate to organizations like the ACLU and Planned Parenthood.

-11 Ethical & Sustainable Dresses To Add Fair Trade Flare To Your Wardrobe Images by Amour Vert #sustainabledresses #sustainablesummerdresses #ethicaldresses #sustainablefashiondresses #affordableethicaldresses #sustainableethicaldresses #sustainablejungle
+9 Sustainable Dresses For Ethical, Effortless Style Images by Amour Vert #sustainabledresses #sustainablesummerdresses #ethicaldresses #sustainablefashiondresses #affordableethicaldresses #sustainableethicaldresses #sustainablejungle

 Images by Amour Vert